S. Y. Quraishi: Career

 He now pursues his interests in academics by teaching & mentoring at Cluster Innovation Centre, University of Delhi in the capacity of Honorary Professor at the centre.
 He is also a current member of the International Elections Advisory Council.

 While responding to Karan Thapar on the Devil's Advocate programme on the television channel CNN-IBN, he opposed the ideas of Right to Recall and Right to Reject advocated by Anna Hazare as not possible in India.
 However, after some time in a TV interview he said that the Right to Reject can be considered.

 Dr. S Y Quraishi was awarded the Honorary Fellowship of the National Indian Students Union UK in May 2016.
 He joined Shabana Azmi and Javed Akhtar who were the first recipients of the Fellowship.

+He edited the book "The Great March of Democracy: Seven Decades of India's Election", which was published in 2019.